 - First go to the Apple iCloud website: iCloud.com.

 - Then, log in using the Apple ID and password.
-Click here if you don’t know how to sign in.
+For instructions on how to do this, see How to sign in to iCloud.

 - Click Find iPhone